 Arrangement of viewing group layers.

-Viewing group layers should be grouped together when they are related.
+Viewing group layers should be grouped together when one (the child) is wholly included (a subset) of another (the parent) they are related.
 The table below shows an example of grouping of “Other text” viewing group layers.